edgedb/edgedb/doc/ref/edgeql/types.rst

     # this will return [2]

+.. _ref_edgeql_types_tuples:

 Tuples
 ~~~~~~

-Tuples are heterogeneous  opaque entities, composed of objects or non-
+Tuples are heterogeneous opaque entities, composed of objects or
-objects and have implicit ordering of their components.
-Something can
+non-objects and have implicit ordering of their components.
+Something
-be a tuple element if and only if it can be a set element.
-Two tuples
+can be a tuple element if and only if it can be a set element.
+Two
-are equal if all of their components are equal and in the same order.
+tuples are equal if all of their components are equal and in the same
+order.

 .. code-block:: eql